 - UC 11: Improved Post-Storm Analysis “report card”

-A: The level of interoperability required for ODIN can only be achieved by standardizing the customer outage status information from Outage Management Systems into one of two key standard formats: Common Information Model (CIM), also known as IEC 61968-3, and MultiSpeak version 3 or version 4.1.
-The data is can be delivered to or pulled by ODIN in multiple formats (XML, JSON) via a secure web service call.
+A: The level of interoperability required for ODIN can only be achieved by standardizing the outage information from Outage Management Systems into one of two key standard formats: Common Information Model (CIM), also known as IEC 61968-3, and MultiSpeak version 4.1 or above.

 A: